fluidos-project/REAR/docs/messages/README.md

 *Figure 1.
 Example of interaction between client and provider using the required messages*

-## GET THE LIST OF AVAILABLE FLAVORS
+## REAR FLAVORS
+TODO Francesco: add the definition of a FLAVOR.

+## LIST_FLAVORS: get the list of available flavors

-The **list flavor** message provides the client with the list of available flavors offered by a given producer.
+The **LIST_FLAVORS** message provides the client with the list of available flavors offered by a given producer.
 Using a standardized selector, a client can request the list of available flavors matching specific needs, like a given amount of computing resources (e.g., CPU, RAM, storage), the flavor type (e.g., VM, Kubernetes cluster, DB service), and additional policies (e.g., maximum price).

 If properly formatted, the list flavor message returns the list of available flavors offered by a given producer (if any).
 Specifically, each item in the list will have the following key information:
  * **Flavor ID**: Each offer should be identified by a unique Flavor ID instead of just the name.